ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ## 6 Cluster Analysis

-Meaningful labels can be assigned by analyzing the distribution of the clusters in terms of the three key features - Recency, Frequency, and Monetary values.
+Meaningful labels were assigned simply by analyzing the distribution of the clusters in terms of the three key features - Recency, Frequency, and Monetary values.

 ![Clusters Distribution](./reports/figures/cluster_violinplot.png)

 Starting with **Cluster-2**, its mean Recency feature is the highest compared to other clusters; however, both its mean Frequency and Monetary are the lowest compared to others, so Cluster-1 represents the most recent buyers only.

-With **Cluster-1** having the highest mean in Monetary and Frequency feature, it can be easily be classified as the loyal customers.
+With **Cluster-1** having the highest mean in Monetary and Frequency feature, it's easily classified as the loyal customers.
 They are the customers that constantly or frequently buys items that are either in bulk or higher-value.
 Note, however, that the mean Recency feature is the lowest, indicative of no recent purchases.

 **Cluster-0** placed second in all of the features in terms of its mean values.
 They are not necessarily big spenders, frequent and recent buyers but the mean values in all three features are not the least.